Crul/apzGen/README.md

 		- receives as a parameter each apzFile you have created in the factory
 		- returns the content of the file

-	- for renderization you can use the following components:
+	- for renderization you can use the following components: // TODO update
 		- in src/default/render/:
 			- appRenderer: to render default application
 			- classRenderer: to render default class application